Public Finance Seminar (Master): Topics in Optimal Taxation

 General Organisation and Grading

-Topics are chosen by students who have enrolled in the seminar (via FLIP already in November/December 2021).
-Depending on the topic students are assigned to a specific advisor who helps to develop and prepare the thesis (25-30 pages).
+Topics are chosen by students who have enrolled in the seminar (via FLIP already in June 2023).
+Depending on the topic students are assigned to a specific advisor who helps to develop the numerical model and/or prepare the thesis (25-30 pages).
 The thesis can be written in German, but its presentation must be in English.
 The final grade depends on the written thesis and its presentation (50/50).
 Students who have finally accepted a topic, but do not submit a thesis without a specific excuse have failed the seminar.

-- Mid January: Topics are assigned to enrolled students (Enrollment via FLIP)
+- Mid July/August: Topics are assigned to enrolled students (Enrollment via FLIP)

-- Mid June: Seminar with presentation of thesis
+- January 31st: Seminar with presentation of thesis

 The seminar thesis is typically prepared with Word.
 We encourage to use the following format